mel-project/docs.themelio.org/content/try-themelio/my-first-tx.md

 ## Next steps

 In this guide, you used a validating thin client that does not synchronize the entire blockchain state.
 This has slightly less security and doesn't allow much functionality without a reliable Internet connection, so in some applications you would want to run an full node to replicate and fully validate blocks.
-That's covered in the next guide.
+That's covered in the guide on [full nodes](auditor-node.md).